dgallegos/docker-tutorial/lessons/lesson-2.md

 $ docker run -it -p 8000:8080 --name lesson-2 docker-tutorial:lesson-2
 ```

-Verify the change at [http://localhost:8000/ping]().
+Verify the change at [http://localhost:8000/ping](http://localhost:8000/ping).

 Ok, that works... but let's look at an issue.
+We're going to run the `docker images` command.

 ```bash
 $ docker images